HomeMy WebLinkAboutVacation - HUM-VAC-245Page 1 of 7

 with the Employment Standards Act.

-Vacation entitlement will parallel non-union, full-time staff.
-The percentage
+Vacation entitlement will parallel non-union, permanent full-time staff.
+The

 Vacation entitlement is based on the following schedule: